Do I Need to be able to swim?

 How much time do I have to invest?

-We require 2 evenings a week during the Michaelmas and Lent terms if you register on the OD or SD courses.
+We require 2 evenings a week over 6 weeks if you register on the SD course.

-If you are already qualified, we have our pub meet on Thursdays from 9.00pm in the Panton Arms.
+If you are already qualified, we have our pub meet on Wednesdays at 7:30pm in the Panton Arms.
 Come along, meet us and ask questions.